alien4rmspace/pokemon-card-classifier-cuda/README.md

 ## Motivation

-This project was built to explore GPU-accelerated deep learning workflows end-to-end, from dataset ingestion and preprocessing to model training, inference, and performance profiling.
-It also serves as a practical computer vision project focused on real image data and reproducible experimentation.
+This project was built to learn GPU-accelerated deep learning in a practical, end-to-end setting, covering dataset collection, preprocessing, model training, inference, and evaluation.
+It was also designed to build experience with profiling tools and performance analysis, with a focus on identifying bottlenecks and understanding how CPU-side input pipelines and GPU execution impact overall training efficiency.

 ## Tech Stack